achowd53/DiscordChessBot/README.md

 - Make sure you can concurrently have the bot running multiple games at once
 - Implement pawn promotion on the bot side
 - Add en passante to move validity for pawn and complete method to do it
 - Add to lookForChecks a way to see if en passante will result in a check
-- Stalemate
-- Allow for movement by chess notation
+- Allow for movement by chess notation (Maybe depending on how long it seems to implement)
 - Chess Agent using Min-Max Algorithm with Alpha-Beta Pruning
 - Chess Agent using Reinforcement Learning
 - Chess Agent using CNN and MonteCarlo Tree Search